rtheo/Musarithmica/README.md

 <b>Technical Notes</b>

-The title of the code is a tribute to the great master <a href="https://en.wikipedia.org/wiki/Athanasius_Kircher">Athanasius Kircher</a> who in a sense preceded Babbage to a limited extend<br> with his <a href="https://en.wikipedia.org/wiki/Arca_Musarithmica">Arca Musarithmica</a> algorithm<br>.

-The purpose here is exactly the opposite and it is about a proof-of-concept on the existence of a mapping of the set<br> of all computations into a subset of harmonic analysis.
+This is a project about a proof-of-concept on the existence of a mapping of the set<br> of all computations into a subset of harmonic analysis.
 This requires recognizing three principles:<br>
+It also represents an effort to counterfeit this unnoying habit of requiring "axiomatically" the existence of a "binary"<br>
+medium in order to build a computational medium.
+Instead, we can do it with waves but with no ordinary encodings<br>

 A. The existence of constant maximal entropic encodings in a Fourier domain signifies a deviation from ordinary Shannon<br> channels where capacity is no more tied up solely to the S/N ratio (SNR becomes here a freely adjustable parameter given by the<br>
 unique spectra lcoefficient apart from the exact message encoded).
 The essence of this can be understood with analogical<br>